Careers & Volunteering

 - generous benefit package and pay rates

 The Seguin medical community is unique in many ways.
 GRMC is the only city-county hospital in Texas.
 It is a not-for-profit, non-corporate, community hospital licensed for 125 beds.
-A $100 million expansion project was completed five years ago, making this facility one of the most spacious and elegant in the San Antonio region.
+A $100 million expansion project was completed five years ago, making this facility one of the most spacious and elegant in the San Antonio region, and a $19 million project is currently underway.
 As per Healthgrades ratings, GRMC has consistently ranked as one of the highest in the nation for quality orthopedic care based on volume and outcomes.
 In addition to acute care services, we also have an Inpatient Rehab Unit with special focus for orthopedic and neurological patients.

 For more details or to inquire about physician opportunities at GRMC, click here.

 Nearly 200 dedicated volunteers at GRMC work alongside health care professionals to give our patients, their families and visitors compassionate and friendly care.
 The GRMC Volunteers’ Mission is to serve the Medical Center in ways that are approved and supported by the Medical Center’s Administration and Board of Managers.

 An Opportunity to Serve – Volunteering at GRMC means joining a tradition of caring for neighbors and service to community.
 Volunteers develop strong connections with other volunteers, physicians and staff.
 Whether you work from home or you’re a seasoned professional, student or retiree, there is always a need for dedicated, concerned citizens to help GRMC serve its patients and community.
 GRMC also offers opportunities for students at the Summer Junior Volunteer Program.
 To learn more about volunteering at GRMC, call Teresa Lachlin at (830) 401-7620.